Table of Contents[Hide][Show]

 It is a great way to explore.
 Along the way, find signs like Taste, Play and Create.
 Follow them away from the path to discover all sorts of new experiences from swimming holes to restaurants.

 There are more biking options in the Boise foothills just outside town, but these are harder to ride with a Burley.
 That said if you can get a babysitter for a little while it is worth checking out the more intense bike rides of the Boise foothills.
+We love all of the outdoor things to do in Boise with kids.

 5. Idaho Anne Frank Rights Memorial